semarie/build-rust/README.md

 Where `<target>` is either `beta` or `nightly`.
 If you choose `nightly` but have not yet built  `beta`, then `beta` will be built first automatically.

-Once this is done you will have a working rust environment (including cargo) in `install_dir/<target>`.
+Once this is done you will have a working Rust environment (including cargo) in `install_dir/<target>`.
 If you want this to be your default rustc and cargo, then you probably want to add `install_dir/<target>/bin` to your `PATH` in your shell rc.

-rust encodes an rpath by default, so you should *not* have to set an `LD_LIBRARY_PATH`.
+Rust encodes an rpath by default, so you should *not* have to set an `LD_LIBRARY_PATH`.

 ## Why is the Installed Cargo Old?